atcz/DCSAircraftCommandEntry/README.md

 General guidelines for setting the command values:

-- 3PosTumb, 3PosTumb1, MissionComputerSwitch, Springloaded_3PosTumb:
+- 3Pos2CommandSwitchF5, 3PosMossi, 3PosTumb, 3PosTumb1, MissionComputerSwitch, MomentaryRockerSwitch, RockerSwitch, Springloaded_3PosTumb:
 The three switch positions correspond to values 0, 1 and 2.
-RockerSwitch and Springloaded_3PosTumb return to position 1 after selecting either
-0 or 2.
+MomentaryRockerSwitch, RockerSwitch and Springloaded_3PosTumb return to position 1 after selecting either 0 or 2.
 Value of 2 is sent if not specified.

+- CMSPSwitch, DoubleCommandButton, EjectionHandleSwitch, ElectricallyHeldSwitch, Springloaded_2PosTumb, ToggleSwitch, ToggleSwitchToggleOnly,
+ToggleSwitchToggleOnly2:
+Accepts values 0 or 1.
+Springloaded_2PosTumb returns to position 1 after selecting position 0.
+Value of 1 is sent if not specified.

 - 3Pos2CommandSwitchA10:
 This switch is used for the A-10C canopy open/close.
 Setting value 2 opens the canopy, and value 0 holds the close switch for 7 seconds and then releases.
 Value of 2 is sent if not specified.

-- CMSPSwitch, EjectionHandleSwitch, ElectricallyHeldSwitch, ToggleSwitch, ToggleSwitchToggleOnly, ToggleSwitchToggleOnly2:
-Accepts values 0 or 1.
-Value of 1 is sent if not specified.

 - EmergencyParkingBrake:
 This is the rotate function of the F18 parking brake control.
 Values 0 and 1 rotate the handle, value 2 releases the brake.